qurator-spk/eynollah/README.md

 * After deskewing, a calculation of the pixel distribution on the X-axis allows the separation of textlines (foreground) and background pixels.
 * Finally, using the derived coordinates, bounding boxes are determined for each textline.

+## Light version
+layout detection is implemented in lower scale and with only one model.

 ## Installation
 `pip install .` or